 Conclusions

 At six months after stroke, fatigue was common in those who had experienced minor to moderate stroke.
-In some cases, this persisted from the early stages of recovery, whilst for others it was new de novo fatigue.
+In some cases, this persisted from the early stages of recovery, whilst for others it was new ‘de novo fatigue.
 Fatigue was associated with reduced independence in ADLs and higher levels of anxiety symptoms.
 The persistence of fatigue at six months, and the potential for delayed onset of fatigue, has important clinical implications for participation and the recovery of stroke survivors in the long-term.
 These findings indicate that levels of fatigue should be reviewed and interventions to address fatigue should be considered.
 Future research should conduct further validation studies on the FSS as a measure of clinically significant fatigue after stroke.
-In addition, research is needed to identify whether treatments to reduce depression and anxiety and increase levels of independence in activities of daily living have an effect on levels of fatigue.
+In addition, research is needed to identify whether treatments to reduce depression and anxiety, and increase levels of independence in activities of daily living, have an effect on levels of fatigue.

 Acknowledgements